schools and high schools that comprise the Beaufort County School

 Students who enroll full time at an NCAA Division I school this fall

-must graduate high school and meet ALL the following requirements:
+must graduate high school and meet ALL the following 16 core course requirements:

 - Four years of English